This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Athens.

 Hop-on Hop-off Buses

-If you want to see a bit of everything but have limited time, your best option is to opt for one of the many Hop-on Hop-off bus services in the city.
-These allow you to see all of Athens’ main landmarks from the comfort of your seat while giving you the freedom to hop off whenever you want and spend some extra time in whatever location you want to visit in depth.
-Some of the sites often included in the tours are the Acropolis, Parthenon, National History Museum/ Old Parliament, National Archeological Museum and more.
+If you want to see a bit of everything but have limited time, your best option is to opt for one of the city’s many Hop-on Hop-off bus services.
+These allow you to see all of Athens’ prominent landmarks from the comfort of your seat while allowing you to hop off whenever you want and spend some extra time in any location you want to explore in depth.
+Some sites often included in the tours are the Acropolis, Parthenon, National History Museum/ Old Parliament, National Archeological Museum and more.

-- Time required: Tours last from two to five hours.
-Choose the right one for you based on your schedule and also keep into account the time needed to visit some of the sites.
+• Time required: Tours last from two to five hours.
+Choose the right one for you based on your schedule, and also consider the time needed to visit some of the sites.

 The Acropolis

-A bit like the Tour Eiffel for Paris and the Colosseum for Rome, the Acropolis is considered Athens’s main landmark.
-This ancient citadel is home to several ancient buildings of which the most famous is, without a doubt, the Parthenon, dating back to the fifth century BC.
+Like the Tour Eiffel for Paris and the Colosseum for Rome, the Acropolis is Athens’s main landmark.
+This ancient citadel is home to several ancient buildings, the most famous of which is, without a doubt, the Parthenon, dating back to the fifth century BC.
 Do you need an extra reason to visit?
 From here, you will have the best view of Athens!

-- How to get there: The Acropolis is in the heart of Athens.
+• How to get there: The Acropolis is in the heart of Athens.
 Any bus or metro from the airport will stop within walking distance of this site.
 Ideally, you want to head to Monastiraki, the city’s main square, and then walk to the Acropolis from there.
-The airport is 35 km away from the city centre, so your trip will last from 45 minutes to an hour depending on the traffic.
+The airport is 35 km from the city centre, so your trip will last 45 minutes to an hour, depending on the traffic.

 Varvakios Agora

 Varvakios Agora in Athens’ central market.
-This is the perfect place to visit if you want to try some Greek food or buy some local products to bring back home.
+This is the perfect place to visit if you want to try Greek food or buy local products to bring back home.
 You will find most of the meat and fish inside, while veggies and other products are located in the outside area.
-This area is also home to a little flea market selling bizarre objects, such as musical instruments with broken strings, old cutlery and kitchen supplies, and ancient gramophones.
+This area also has a small flea market selling bizarre objects, such as musical instruments with broken strings, old cutlery and kitchen supplies, and ancient gramophones.

-- How to get there: Varvakios Agora is located in the city centre.
+• How to get there: Varvakios Agora is in the city centre.
 Take any bus or metro departing from the airport and stop at Monastiraki.
-From here, you will be able to reach this site with an 8-minute walk.
+From here, you can reach this site with an 8-minute walk.

 Psirri Neighbourhood